santhoshilaxmi/djangoPractice/README.md

 ![image](https://github.com/santhoshilaxmi/djangoPractice/assets/38223932/d58a8350-9d1b-4f8f-81b4-194c4c40c4ef)

-for us to switch to virtual envs run activate.bat file under the scripts in virtualenv
+for us to switch to virtual envs run activate.bat file under the scripts in virtualenv located in Envs

+Now, we create a first app called calc in the virtual env by python manage.py startapp calc

+**URL mapping :**
-Now, we create a first app called calc, startapp calc URL mapping : create a urls.py in the calc as the existing urls in the home project is for the entire project not just for calc and in the urls.py urlpatterns =[
+create a urls.py in the calc as the existing urls in the home project is for the entire project not just for calc and in the urls.py urlpatterns =[